 Personal Protective Equipment

-Will vaccinated individuals be given N-95 respirators if requested?
+Q.1 Will individuals be given N-95 respirators if requested?

-Facial coverings will be located throughout the District in various departments such as, Public Safety Offices, Health Centers, Bookstores, Division Offices, etc. N-95 respirators and face shields will be available upon request through campus Public Safety offices.
-Sanitizer materials will be located throughout district facilities and can be quickly requested through facilities staff.
+Facial coverings are located throughout occupied District buildings.
+Sanitizer materials are located throughout district facilities and can be quickly requested through facilities staff.

 Building Safety and Sanitization